fmbicalho/Online_Chat_in_Java/README.md

 ### 🏆 Achievement

 This chat server project was developed in 24 hours during my bootcamp at **Code For All_**.
-The challenge was to build a network application, and we chose to create this chat server to apply what we had just learned about threads, sockets, and concurrency.
+The challenge was to build a network application, and I chose to create this chat server to apply what we had just learned about threads, sockets, and concurrency.

 ### 🛠️ Project Overview